 Time saving tip: If you have a large yard or many plants like I do, try an electric or battery power hedge trimmer to cut plants back quickly.

-Every spring and fall, I rake most of the leaves around my shrubs, trees and woodland perennials since his is the way nature mulches.
+Every spring and fall, I rake most of the leaves around my shrubs, trees and woodland perennials.
 Please read my article Leave the Leaves to learn why this is important.
-If I need any wood mulch, I order from a local company who generates mulch from trees they cut and doesn’t add dyes.
+If I need any wood mulch for paths, I order from a local company who generates mulch from trees they cut and doesn’t add dyes.
 Yes, many companies dye their mulch (ugh!) or purchase their mulch from distant locations.
 One more tip: I let the mulch pile sit in the sun on my driveway for a month or two to bake any hitchhiking pests or diseases before I use it.
-Also remember to leave a few areas of bare soil for native ground nesting bees
+Also remember to leave a few areas of bare soil for native ground nesting bees and allow you native plants to spread and fill in as a LIving Mulch.